pyeve/eve/docs/features.rst

 It is also possible to elect some fields for predefined resource serialization.
 The ``embedded_fields`` option accepts a list of fields.
-If the listed fields are embeddable and they are actually referencing documents in other collections (and embedding is enbaled for the resource), then the referenced documents will be embedded by default.
+If the listed fields are embeddable and they are actually referencing documents in other resources (and embedding is enbaled for the resource), then the referenced documents will be embedded by default.

 Limitations